-- In the icons along the right edge of the screen will continue to indicate the current status of the selected program (see Table 5-1 on page 62Error!
-Bookmark not defined.). - The DETAIL prompt for the F3 key appears only for log files that contain one or more sample and/or exception records.
+- The icons along the right edge of the screen will continue to indicate the current status of the selected program (see Table 5-1 on page 63). - The DETAIL prompt for the F3 key appears only for log files that contain one or more sample and/or exception records.